 - An additional $2 billion per year would be saved if these same women took calcium and vitamin D3.

 Think magnesium might be right for you?
 Consider this:

 Conservative research states that half of Americans don’t eat enough magnesium [R].

 Where to buy high-quality supplements?

-Rather than generic responses you might get in your 5-minute visit with your practitioner, find a well-educated dietitian that is well-versed in supplements, drug-nutrient interactions, and more that can help you find high-quality supplements.
+Rather than the generic responses you might get in your 5-minute visit with your practitioner, find a well-educated dietitian who is well-versed in supplements, drug-nutrient interactions, and more that can help you find high-quality supplements.

-Keep in mind, not all dietitians are specialists in this.
+Keep in mind, that not all dietitians are specialists in this.